tatums/dotfiles/README.md

 dotfiles
 ========

-These are my dotfiles - There are many like them...
-But these are mine.
+These are my dotfiles.
+There are many like them, but these are mine.

 ![gun](http://i.ytimg.com/vi/YoU2hlDJmFE/maxresdefault.jpg)